samsalisbury/semv/README.md

 If you want to validate that input is in exact semver 2.0.0 format, you should use `ParseExactSemver2` instead, which returns these additional errors:
 - `VersionIncomplete` when either the minor or patch fields are missing
-- `PrecedingZero` when a major, minor, or patch contains an erroneous preceding zero character.
+- `LeadingZero` when a major, minor, or patch contains an erroneous preceding zero character.

 ### Range Parsing